 This will be a read-only field which is displayed in gray, use the label-group annotation to link label and input fields which belong together.
-Please take a look at the annotations for labels (show-label-in-edit, show-label-in-view) before implementing special label fields!
+Please take a look at the annotations for labels (show-label-in-view) before implementing special label fields!